 Blood pressure medications

 Hypertension is a common occurrence as the disease progresses.
+Any systemic blood pressure of 160 mm or more should be treated.
 Blood pressure lowering medications like Norvasc (calcium channel blocker) and Enalapril (ACE ihnibitor) will help counteract this problem.
 All cats initially diagnosed with CRF should have a blood pressure taken.
 It should be rechecked at least every 6 months.